BarkingMouseStudio/reddish-proxy/README.md

 Reddish Proxy
 =============

-Simple proxy to expose a local redis instance to the [reddish](https://reddi.sh) service.
+Simple proxy to expose a local redis instance to the [reddi.sh](https://reddi.sh) service.

+We're still actively developing this proxy and the reddish service so please update often.

+We'll announce changes on our Twitter account [@reddishapp](https://twitter.com/reddishapp).

 Installation